 - Establish a process to engage stakeholders to effect change;

 - Leverage effective practices to implement a plan;

 - Use data to monitor and make timely adjustments to improve outcomes.

 The continuous improvement process supports teams to implement an ambitious, priorty-driven strategic plan.
 Regional and LEA coaches support building and district leadership teams in comtinuous improvement process activities.

 Comprehensive Needs Assessment Process

 A needs assessment is a systematic process that is used to identify strengths and weaknesses within the context and constraints of the organization and dig deeper into root causes (Corbett & Redding,2017).
 The needs assessment goes beyond student data to include data on the prevalence of effective practices.
 It includes a thorough examination of practices, processes, and routines.
 A needs assessment is not an event.
-More information about conducting a comprehensive needs assessment process
+More information about conducting a comprehensive needs assessment process.

-ORIS Needs Assessment Tool
+ORIS Systems Health Needs Assessment Tool

 This tool aligns to the ORIS Framework and can assist schools and districts in identifying areas of systems strengths and opportunities for growth as a part of a comprehensive needs assessment process.